nf-core/ampliseq/docs/output.md

 ##### Beta diversity indices

 Beta diversity measures the species community differences between samples.
 Diversity calculations are based on sub-sampled data rarefied to the minimum read count of all samples.
 This step calculates beta diversity distances using various methods and performs pairwise comparisons of groups of samples.
-Additionally principle coordinates analysis (PCoA) plots are produced that can be visualized with [Emperor](https://biocore.github.io/emperor/build/html/index.html) in your default browser without the need for installation.
+Additionally, principle coordinates analysis (PCoA) plots are produced that can be visualized with [Emperor](https://biocore.github.io/emperor/build/html/index.html) in your default browser without the need for installation.
 This calculations are based on a phylogenetic tree of all ASV sequences.
 Furthermore, ADONIS permutation-based statistical test in vegan-R determine whether groups of samples are significantly different from one another.
 By default, all metadata columns that are for suitable pairwise comparisons will be tranformed into a formula, e.g. "treatment1+treatment2".
 A custom formula can be supplied with `--qiime_adonis_formula`.

 **The following methods are used to calculate community dissimilarities:**